 Baseball road trip locations in all 50 states

-That's what we're hoping to provide today with our baseball road trip map: There’s one baseball-related location to visit in every state (plus one in Ontario and another in D.C.) that you should be able to visit while remaining either outdoors or safely distanced from other groups.
-We’ve done our best to pick places that are either open or where you could snap a quick photo from outside, but we can’t guarantee all of them.
-We recommend that you call ahead and check local ordinances as they are often changing during our battle with COVID-19.
+That's what we're hoping to provide today with our baseball road trip map: There’s one baseball-related location to visit in every state (plus one in Ontario and another in D.C.).
+We’ve done our best to pick places that are either open or where you could snap a quick photo from outside, but COVID-19 circumstances may still be impacting certain areas.
+We recommend that you call ahead and check local ordinances as they are often changing.

 So, grab your cap, your glove -- don't forget your mask! -- and hop in the car because we’ve got some exploring to do.

 Known as baseball’s oldest ballpark, Rickwood Field opened its doors on Aug.
 18, 1910.
 It was such a big deal, the entire city took the day off to commemorate it.
 Since then, dozens of Hall of Famers have played there, including Ty Cobb, Christy Mathewson, Babe Ruth, Willie Mays and George "Mule" Suttles.

 While we still don't know about any events being held there this year, you should still be able to get a selfie in front of its famous entrance.